MALAPA-Collab/cheetah-tutorial-2025/README.md

 # Differentiable Simulations Cheetah Tutorial MaLAPA 2025

+_"Differentiable Simulations"_ tutorial presented at the _5th MaLAPA workshop_ at CERN in April 2025.

 ## Disclaimer &#x2757;

 This repository contains advanced Python tutorials developed with care and dedication to foster learning and collaboration.
 The code and materials provided here are the result of significant effort, including state-of-the-art research and unpublished or pre-peer-reviewed work.